d-nishi/go/solutionblog1.md

     const EnvProdRole = createIAMRole("EnvProdRole");
 ```

-## STEP 2: Create one EKS cluster.
+## Step 2: Create one EKS cluster.
 Validate the cluster was created.
 Add the namespaces you need.

 ### The Traditional-approach: